Reflections

 Now that we have established two types of people exist, let’s delve, if we dare, beyond the bowl.
 Near the bowl’s universe, most likely tied to a wall, is a brother in arms – the toilet paper.
 The stuff that only exists in first world countries, where that western invention, the flushing toilet, dominates the loo landscape.
 There are many kinds of toilet paper – plain, colored, two-ply, embossed, decorative (hmm, that sounds ominous), and yes, the dreaded single-ply.
 These are the kinds of choices those creative types love to conjure up.

 Plain tissue is the kind boring people prefer.
 After all, this isn’t something fun to be looked forward to.
 This is a function that, unfortunately, necessarily must be dealt with.
-Get it and get it over with.
+Get in and get it over with.
 Let’s move on, shall we?

 Colored paper.
 Do I need to say anything more?
 With those creative types, it’s hard to imagine this not being combined with decoration and embossing.
 You know the kind.
 Everything is all rosey, Barbie pink, Ken blue and wonderful.
 Even a tough movement is to be cherished as a great learning experience.